Camilla Feibelman, camilla.feibelman@sierraclub.

 HB231, Native American Polling Places (Sen. Benny Shendo, Rep. Georgene Louis): This legislation would allow tribes and pueblos to set their own polling-place locations and remove obstacles that prevent some Pueblo members from voting in the 2020 primary because of pandemic restrictions.

 HB9, Climate Solutions Act (Reps.
-Melanie Stansbury: This bill would have codified Gov. Lujan Grisham’s climate executive orders into law.
-It combined strong greenhouse-gas standards across New Mexico’s economy with equity and just-transition components that were later combined into SB112 and passed.
-Died in committee.
+Melanie Stansbury, Angelica Rubio, Brian Egolf; Sens.
+Mimi Stewart, Nathan Small): This bill would have codified Gov. Lujan Grisham’s climate executive orders into law.
+It combined strong greenhouse-gas reductions across New Mexico’s economy with equity and just-transition components that were later combined into SB112 and passed.

-HB206, Utility Relief and Affordability Act: This bill would have prohibited utility disconnections resulting from the pandemic.
-It would also have authorized the PRC to establish low-income rates, and it created a block grant to distribute federal CARES Act funds for energy-efficiency projects in low-income communities — infusing those funds much faster than would otherwise happen.
-HB206 passed the House and Senate Tax, Business and Transportation Committee, never to be heard in the Finance Committee.
+HB206, Utility Relief and Affordability Act (Reps.
+Ortez and Luján): This bill would have prohibited utility disconnections resulting from the pandemic and authorized the Public Regulation Commission to establish low-income rates.
+It also created a block grant to distribute federal CARES Act funds for energy-efficiency projects in low-income communities.
+HB206 passed the House and one Senate committee, never to be heard in the Finance Committee.

-SB82, Radioactive Waste Review: Would have required to the state to review impacts of storing high-level nuclear waste in NM, amended to indicate that review did not indicate state approval.
+SB82, Radioactive Waste Review: This bill would have required to the state to review impacts of storing high-level nuclear waste in New Mexico.
+Thanks to Sen. Jeff Steinborn, who was willing to amend it to indicate that review did not indicate state acceptance of the radioactive waste.
+Thanks to Nuclear Storage Team chair John Buchser and to Pat Cardona for their advocacy.
+See Page 8 for the latest on Holtec.

-SB11, Clean Fuels Act: Would have created a program to reduce the carbon intensity of fuels.
+SB11, Clean Fuels Act (Sen. Mimi Stewart): Would have created a program to reduce the carbon intensity of fuels.

 HJR1, Green Amendment: Would have added environmental- and cultural-protection language to the state Constitution Bill of Rights, subject to a ballot resolution in the next general election.

-SB149, Fracking Pause: Would have paused fracking on state lands to review environmental and fiscal impacts on the state
+SB149, Fracking Pause: Would have paused fracking on state lands to review environmental and fiscal impacts.

 HB50, Private Right of Action: Would have allowed citizens to sue for enforcement of environmental laws.